 The ILS Synchronization field indicates that many initial link setup requests are transmitted simultaneously and larger randomization of the link setup messages transmission times is required.

+Track changes is used to show changes to revision 6.

 The submission describes the situations and causes that lead to FILS frames congestion.